ryggan/CryptoFlight/README.md

 6. open `client/src/config.js`
 7. replace the address for `cfTokenAddress` on line 2 with the address to CFToken
 8. and replace the address for `cryptoFlightFactoryAddress` on line 2 with the address to CryptoFlightFactory
 9. set the `NODE_ENV` environment variable to `"production"`.
-How you do this depends on your OS, in Ubuntu you can just a line to `/etc/environment`
+How you do this depends on your OS, in Ubuntu you can just add a line to `/etc/environment`
 10. `cd ..` and `npm start`
 11. navigate to localhost:3000 in your browser
 12. connect the dapp with MetaMask (and make sure it's set to use Ropsten)